-Mac Mail or Apple Mail app is the in-built email client of Mac computer with OS X 10.0 or higher.
-This efficient and user-friendly service lets the Mac users manage multiple IMAP, Exchange, or iCloud email accounts.
+Mac Mail or Apple Mail app is the in-built email client of a Mac computer with OS X 10.0 or higher.
+This efficient and user-friendly service lets Mac users manage multiple IMAP, Exchange, or iCloud email accounts.
 Unlike other web-mails such as Gmail or Outlook mails, the user can access the emails of Mac Mail in offline mode.
 It is made possible by the local storage of messages and attachments (photos, videos, PDF and Office files, etc.) in the Mac machine.
 As the number of emails increases, the mailboxes start to bloat and display some errors in operation.
-It may include unresponsiveness of the app, difficulty in finding relevant messages, or garbled inbox.
+It may include unresponsiveness to the app, difficulty in finding relevant messages, or garbled inboxes.
 In such scenarios, the Mac Mail app has the inbuilt options of rebuilding and re-indexing the mailboxes to rectify the problems.
-These processes first delete the mails of the targeted mailbox from the local storage space and then download everything again from the online servers.
+These processes first delete the emails of the targeted mailbox from the local storage space and then download everything again from the online servers.
 In this article, we will guide you through the step-by-step process of rebuilding and re-indexing your Mac mail.

 Things to Consider before Rebuilding and Re-indexing Your Mac Mail

 You are probably thinking of rebuilding or re-indexing due to the problems mentioned in the introduction.
 In that case, consider the following steps before performing either rebuilding or re-indexing.

 If you are missing some important messages, then check your rules and blocked contacts in your Mail.
 The rules may send your messages to a different mailbox, and the block option will stop the messages from a particular person or group.

 - Delete the emails from the “Delete” and “Spam” folder.
 Also, delete unwanted emails to free up your storage space on your Mac.
 It will provide space for incoming messages.